mayukojpn/force-update-translations/readme.txt

 Download WordPress theme/plugin translations and apply them to your site manually even if their language pack haven't been released or reviewed on translate.wordpress.org

+⚠️ Warning ⚠️ Currently this plugin is not able to generate the JSON files that is needed for JavaScript to consume some translations.
+Please wait for update or join us on <a href="https://github.com/mayukojpn/force-update-translations">GitHub</a>.

 == Description ==

 Download WordPress theme/plugin translations and apply them to your site manually even if their language pack haven't been released or reviewed on translate.wordpress.org